release-engineering/redhat-repository-validator/README.md

 - `VersionPatternValidator` try to find artifacts, which version doesn't match regex pattern (eg. -redhat-x postfix)
 - `JarSourcesValidator` try to find artifacts, which do not contain sources within them(verify if *-sources.jar exists)
 - `XmlFileValidator` try to find xml files and then verify if they are valid
-- `DistributionValidator` try to validate libraries in distribution against libraries in repository
+- `DistributionValidator` try to validate artifacts in distribution against validated repository

 Reporters